blukatdevelopment/FPS_Framework/Planning/README.md

 **Version 0.0.1 Arena**
 Minimalistic multiplayer arena shooter.

+# Major netcode revision

+Right now RPC calls have one of three trajectories:
+Server->Client
+Client->Server
+Client->Client

+The Adventure mode will necessarily involve each client machine having a subset of the Server's node tree.
+Client->Client RPC calls will be problematic, as Nodes on one client's machine may not match up with Nodes on another client's machine.
+Consequently, all Client->Client calls must be changed to Client->Server->Client calls so that the server has the authority to limit the audience for each RPC call.

 ## Design
 Each role should have responsibilities laid out in terms of tasks and acceptance criteria that can be marked complete or ready for review.